katychuang/getting-started-guides/README.md

 1. When a file is ready to be converted to markdown in emacs, use the keybinding `C-c C-e H h`
 2. In the terminal, start the hugo server to preview the website for changes `hugo server`
 3. Once the site looks good, generate the files with `hugo -D`, this will prepare the subdirectory `hugo/public` with the resulting website.
 4. Copy the files over from `hugo/public` to `docs` to prepare for github pages.
-Currently the command I use is `rm -r docs && cp -r hugo/public/* docs`
+Currently the command I use is `rm -r docs && mkdir docs && cp -r hugo/public/* docs`

 ---